How to use skip logic and branching

 Let’s walk you through the process, step by step.

-1. Craft your form pages
+1. Manage form pages

 Next, go to the Pages section of the dashboard.